 suffer substantial limitations relative to the "Time" version.
 This is further explained and we make this same recommendation in the

-The data file (linked from the home page) contains three fields:
+The tract-level data file (here) contains three fields:

 - FIPS: Census tract identifer.
 This is a commonly used identifier that should be 11 (eleven) characters in length for every record.

 the data file in Excel and save it, Excel is very likely to chop off a leading zero, resulting in some identifiers being only

 10 (ten) characters.
 This could cause trouble when trying to link this data with other data sets.
 Don't use Excel.
 Ever.
 For anything.

 - IsoDist: "Distance" version of the geographic isolation scale, as described in the

 - IsoTime: "Time" version of the geographic isolation scale, as described in the

 As of 2019-4-3, a zip code version of the measure is available.
 It was constructed in exactly same way as the tract-level